211211/extract-data-from-pdf-or-image-with-document-intelligence-and-chatgpt/README.md

-During my time working at MODEC, I'm writing this example to show off abilities of document intelligence and chatgpt using to extract data from given pdf/image file.
+During my time working at MODEC, I'm writing this example to show off abilities of document intelligence and chatgpt using to extract data from given pdf/image file, post-processing with gpt.

 The flow should be:

 1. User to upload pdf/image file via a form
-2. Making call to our API: `/api/v1/pdf-extractor`
+2. Making a call to API: `/api/v1/pdf-extractor`
 3. Calling Document Intelligence to extract the text.
 Ref: `src/core/public/pdf-extractor/pdf-extractor.service.ts`
-4. Get the response from step 3 and make call to chat gpt with pre-defined prompt
+4. Get the response from step 3 and make call to chat gpt with pre-defined prompt `src/core/public/pdf-extractor/prompt.ts`
-5. Expect to get the response as following from GPT (gpt-4o)
+5. Expect to get the response as following from GPT (gpt-4o model)

 ```
 [